Important information about Safeguarding at Cockburn School is shown below

 Our ability to safeguard will be evident on three levels-

-Universal Safeguarding – this is our desire to keep all students safe by creating safe environments.
+Universal Safeguarding – this is our aim to keep all students safe by creating safe environments.
 This includes excellent site safety, safer recruitment of staff, strong school rules and codes of conduct and good safety awareness taught across the curriculum.

-Targeted Safeguarding – this is our desire to focus on groups of students whose personal, social or economic circumstances may result in an increased risk to their safety.
+Targeted Safeguarding – this is our aim to focus on groups of students whose personal, social or economic circumstances may result in an increased risk to their safety.
 For example looked after children, students with special educational needs, children subjected to racism etc

-Responsive Safeguarding –this is our desire to respond quickly and appropriately to situations where students may or have suffered harm.
+Responsive Safeguarding –this is our aim to respond quickly and appropriately to situations where students may be or have suffered harm.
 This is our support through our strong child protection procedures.

 Our aim and philosophy will be to be leading practitioners in